Backpacker Travel Insurance

 Until recently, great insurance did not exist but World Nomads actually insure you for the things that you want without paying for the things you don't.

-They serve 151 countries really well by keeping costs low and focusing on the backpackers needs like:
+They serve more than 100 countries really well by keeping costs low and focusing on the backpacker’s needs like:

-- Multiple "high risk" activity levels covered in four levels so you only choose the coverage you need without the coverage you do not.
+• Multiple “high-risk” activity levels are covered in four levels so you only choose the coverage you need without the coverage you do not.

 Here is more detailed information about backpacker travel insurance.